daniellabrador/codecademy-js-meal_maker/README.md

 # **Meal Maker**

-The Meal Maker program creates a random three-course meal based on what is available in a menu object.
+The Meal Maker program creates a random three-course meal based on what is available in the `menu` object.
 This training project, prepared by [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), has been an invaluable exercise in using objects with JavaScript.

 ## Table of Contents